Exec and the vector table¶

 ax is one of the address registers

 a7.
 Loading the address of a table in a register is the standard way to loop on the table to modify it or to copy the bytes somewhere.
+It was interesting to discover why this is the preferred way to do it

 The 68000 does not allow you to execute a MOVE instruction with a destination relative to the program counter (PC).
 In the view of the 68000 designers, code should not patch itself.
 If you must change a table in the middle of code, you must point to it with an instruction like LEA TABLE(PC),An and then alter it through An.
 (Self-modifying code is especially bad for 68000 programs that may someday run on the 68020, because the 68020's instruction cache normally assumes that code is pure.